fedosejev/react.tips/data/checkboxes-in-react/content.md

 )
 </code>
 </pre>
 <figcaption class="figure-caption">Code snippet 4.
-Application.jsx</figcaption>
+Application.js</figcaption>
 </figure>

 It iterates over `items` array and calls `this.createCheckbox` function for each item in that array.
 Where is `items` array coming from and what is it for?

-In our `Application.jsx` file before declaring our `Application` component, we create `items` constant that references an array of three items:
+In our `Application.js` file before declaring our `Application` component, we create `items` constant that references an array of three items:

 <figure class="figure">
 <pre>